LostArtefacts/TRX/docs/trx/lua/reference/QUERY.md

       Returns: table.
 A list of `trx.objects.Object`s or `trx.items.Item`s.

     - [lua]`query:where(predicate)`
-      Narrows by a test of your own, for what the domain does not name.
+      Narrows by a test of the caller's own, for what the domain does not name.

       Parameters:
       - **`predicate`** (function).